Is a conservative climate consensus possible?

 In science, as in politics, the truth that sets men free is seldom the one they want to hear.
 The conservative media’s most favored talking heads frequently adduce views by turns obsolete, tendentious, or just plain daft.
 If Conservative journalism at large perseveres in relying exclusively upon them, it risks becoming a 21st century scientific eyesore.
 Some already regard it as such because of websites regurgitating Yack Radio sound bites as “sound science.”
 This is a risky business, for while faith-based science op-eds may find their target in a demographic of Fox viewers who last saw a science text in junior high, they tend to repel adults who invest in today’s technical economy.

-His cohorts low academic profile may be merely astute- neither their yack TV performance art or the burlesque of climatology on the Orwellian “Junk Science” website would stand an ice cube’s chance in hell of surviving scientific cross examination.
-Finding their polemics unpublishable in the face of peer review, some contrarians have scandalously opted to found, or co-opt, journals of their own, just as Creationists do, and for the same reason—to avoid the rigorous reality check that peer review affords.
+His cohort is wise to keep a low academic profile, for the burlesque of climatology on Milloy’s Orwellian “Junk Science” website would not stand an ice cube’s chance in hell of surviving scientific cross examination.
+Finding their polemics un-publishable in the face of peer review, some contrarians have scandalously opted to found, or co-opt, journals of their own, just as Creationists do, and for the same reason”to avoid the rigorous reality check that peer review affords.

 The reluctance of the fringes in the Science Wars to come out and fight tends to polarize the apolitical scientific center.
 Absent intellectually serious Republicans, scientific professionals on websites like RealClimate have only Democrats with whom to discuss policy.
 It is hard to break this cycle because the most predictable contrarians long ago self-destructed on TV.
 In contrast, environmentalists have stayed on message ever since Frank Capra turned from Cold War to global warming propaganda in 1958.